git-cola/git-cola/README.md

 exists.
 That is normally the case when you run the *msysGit bash* and not the *Git for Windows bash* (look [here](http://msysgit.github.com/) for the differences).

-##Linux
-Linux is it!
-Your distro has probably already packaged git-cola.
-If not, please file a bug against your distribution ;-)

-arch	»	yaourt -S git-cola

-debian	»	apt-get install git-cola

-fedora	»	yum install git-cola

-gentoo	»	emerge git-cola

-opensuse	»	use the one-click install link

-ubuntu	»	apt-get install git-cola

-More?
-Contact the list if you've packaged git-cola for other distributions.

 ## GOODIES